MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex1_Prepare_Alert_Policies.md

 10. In the **Edit members of the role group** window, Lynne's name should appear.
 Select **Next**.

-11. In the **Review the role group and finish** window that appears, note that Lynne also appear here as a member of the role group.
+11. In the **Review the role group and finish** window that appears, note that Lynne also appears here as a member of the role group.
 Select **Save.**

 12. In the **You successfully updated the role group** pane, select **Done**.